Woman / The Perfect Family

 When the tour was concluded, they opened a health resort in Brighton.
 They were joined by a little, red-headed girl from America named Helen, whom they adopted.
 It is fairly certain that Bernarr was Helen's real father and her mother was a devoted employee.

-Raising the Physical Culture Family
+Physical Culture Family

 Their home in Nyack from which Macfadden would walk barefoot into New York City (some 25 miles).

 There was a waterfall on the property.
 Mrs. Macfadden called it the "palace of porches."
 Today the house is an apartment building.